brendenlake/archive-CCM-site/README.md

 If you have a question that isn't suitable for Piazza and there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2020@nyuccl.org

 **Office hours**:
-Todd Gureckis (Time TBD; 6 Washington Place, Meyer, Room 859)
+Todd Gureckis (Tuesday at 1-2pm; 6 Washington Place, Meyer, Room 859)
 Brenden Lake (Tuesdays at 10am; 60 5th Ave., Room 610)
 Yanli Zhou (TBD)
 Graham Flick (TBD)